datastax/cpp-driver/docs/README.md

 Note: This is just a start and more extensive documentation is coming.

+# Upgrading from a beta5 to rc1

+There were a couple breaking API changes between beta5 and rc1 that are documented in detail [here](http://www.datastax.com/dev/blog/datastax-c-driver-rc1-released).

 # Custom logging

-The driver's logging system logs to `stderr` by default and uses the log level `CASS_LOG_WARN`.
-Both of these settings can be changed using the log API.
-A full example of using the logging API to log to a file can be found [here](/examples/logging/logging.c)
+The driver's logging system uses `stderr` by default and the log level `CASS_LOG_WARN`.
+Both of these settings can be changed using the following log configuration functions.
+A full example of using the logging API with a custom callback can be found [here](/examples/logging/logging.c).

-To update the log level use `cass_log_set_level()`, but this must be applied before calling any other driver function.
+**Logging configuration must be done before calling any other driver function.**

+To update the log level use `cass_log_set_level()`.

 ```c
 cass_log_set_level(CASS_LOG_INFO);